-The Land of Unlimited Possibilities For Investors

-With its vast valuable commodities and as one of Africa's top exporters, Kenya's focus on innovation, resilience, and value addition has been key to securing its role as one of the most important economic and commercial hubs in East Africa.
+The Land of Unlimited Possibilities For Investors With its vast valuable commodities and as one of Africa's top exporters, Kenya's focus on innovation, resilience, and value addition has been key to securing its role as one of the most important economic and commercial hubs in East Africa.

-info@candrgroup.co.ke Call to find out more (+254) 020 760 821 6 and capacity enhancement.
+and capacity enhancement.
 In our view, Kenya is the place you want to be if you are keen on Kenya as a market as well as the regional market since it is the economic hub for East Africa.
 We have the most developed infrastructure, we have a young, energetic, technologically-savvy population, and Kenya is located about five hours away from South and North Africa.
 We are so well-located that many companies prefer to set up their regional HQ and serve other markets from here.
 Our government is extremely market-led and there is a very active and forward-thinking private sector that is always looking for new opportunities.
 There is a lot of diversity in the economy and various vibrant sectors."

-Maxwell Okello, CEO of the American Chamber of Commerce Kenya: "The companies that we represent are committed to Kenya as a country and are keen to see the prosperity of the country.
-They are also very keen on advancing matters related to innovation, shared value, is investing heavily in solar and geothermal to diversify its economy and reduce its dependence on fossil fuels.
+Farida Abbas, CEO of the British Chamber of Commerce Kenya: "We are the largest international Chamber in the country and aim to increase trade and investment within the two countries.
+The focus of President H.E.
+Ruto is on value-addition in agri-business so as to fill the gap in food security.
+Additionally, Kenya is investing heavily in solar and geothermal to diversify its economy and reduce its dependence on fossil fuels.
 British companies are very strong in energy, so we believe expertise can be very helpful.
 Kenya has a very robust and dynamic economy with 80% of the GDP being from the private sector.
 There is a lot of potential in what Kenya can offer due to its people-skills, education, and fluency in English.
 Kenya is the hub of East Africa and the most developed economy in the region which makes it a great place to start.
 It has a high level of banking systems and is 56th in the ease of doing business index.
 The BritCham also supported the Nairobi Financial International Centre in raising interest for it."